threefoldtecharchive/rivine/doc/api/Daemon.md

 --------

-The daemon is responsible for starting and stopping the modules which make up the rest of Sia.
+The daemon is responsible for starting and stopping the modules which make up the rest of Rivine.
 It also provides endpoints for viewing build constants.

 Index
 -----